FarmBot-Docs/farmbot-genesis/v1.6/bom/electronics-and-wiring/rotary-tool.md

 ---
-title: "Rotary Tool"
+title: "Rotary Tool Motor"
-slug: "rotary-tool"
+slug: "rotary-tool-motor"
-description: "Tech specs for the rotary tool motor and rotary tool PCB in FarmBot Genesis.
-Visit [our shop](http://shop.farm.bot) to purchase parts."
+description: "The muscle of the rotary tool is this 24V DC motor."
 ---

-* toc
-{:toc}

-# Rotary Tool Motor

 **Component tests**{:.internal}